 There are a number of good reasons to choose organic pulses.
 These include the following:

 Organic pulses are a valuable part of your diet, as they have a higher protein content than most other plants.
+Additionally they may well be the way forward for the environment as they provide much more food value per field than cattle.
 For the full benefits, see the guide below to individual pulses.

 Many whole pulses, such as aduki beans, chickpeas, whole lentils, mung and soya beans, can be sprouted, increasing their nutritional value.